THE ART- & CULTURE INDUSTRY'S

-Artists who, in the name of political correctness and democratisation, purport to be political, are amongst the most destructive and dangerous.
+Artists who, in the name of political correctness and democratisation, purport to be political, have the most detrimental effect.
 By commodifying the most serious issues of our time, such as climate change, the suffering of refugees or the efforts of political dissidents, and by commodifying democratisation itself, their works are not only impotent as art and as political agents, but they cement this very pseudo-ness and impotence into public consciousness as definitions of what art is, what political agency or artistic freedom and autonomy look like.

 Surely a Ralph Rugoff, curator of the Venice Biennale 2019, for example, would vehemently deny that this mega show has a negative impact on core principles of democracy.
 And surely, if one was to meet the individual R. Rugoff, one would most likely find that he is indeed a nice person who truly believes that he is promoting art and artistic freedom.

 Yet a central problem here is the refusal, or at best inability, of agents in the contemporary art world to look at and to understand the situation on the whole.
 ON THE WHOLE, it simply cannot be denied that the strategies summarised in the matrix above exert near-total control over artists, curators, critics, journalists, audience and art in the public realm.

 When looking at the art world industry on the whole it is undeniable that a Rugoff is a passive player who acts according to predetermined rules.